Bo Mitchell: Early career

-During the 2010 Nashville flood, Mitchell located boats for water rescues before participating in some of those rescues and worked to assist neighbors after the flood, including simplifying the permitting process that allowed residents to rebuild.
-He also worked to bring a new library to Bellevue, which is scheduled to open in 2014.
-He led the expansion of the Harpeth River Greenway, added over 440 acres of protected land to Warner Parks, brought private sector curbside recycling to Bellevue, and secured resources for the FiftyForward J. L. Turner Center Transportation Program.
-In 2012, Mitchell voted against a property tax increase each time it was brought to a vote.

-House of Representatives District 69 campaign
+Tennessee House District 69 campaign

-In 2000, Mitchell ran in the Democratic Primary for Tennessee House of Representatives District 69.
+In 2000, Mitchell ran in the Democratic primary for Tennessee House of Representatives District 69.
 HD 69 was made up of Dickson and Hickman counties.

 The race was made up of four candidates: Bo Mitchell, David Shepard, James Edward, and Tom Waychoff.

 The primary was held on August 3, 2000, Mitchell came in second with 2,586 to David Shepard who won with 3,329.
-Shepard won the subsequent general election in November and still represents most of that area in the Tennessee General Assembly, although district boundaries have changed considerably due to subsequent redistricting.
+Shepard won the subsequent general election in November and would represent the district in the Tennessee General Assembly until 2017.